 Apollo 15 marked the start of a new series of missions from the Apollo space program, each capable of exploring more lunar terrain than ever before.
-Launched on July 26, 1971, Apollo 15 reached the Moon four days later and Astronauts David Scott and James Irwin descended to its surface while Alfred Worden remained in orbit.
+Launched on July 26, 1971, Apollo 15 reached the Moon four days later.
+Astronauts David Scott and James Irwin descended to its surface, while Alfred Worden remained in orbit.

 Shop Windows to the Universe Science Store!

 Our online store

 includes issues of NESTA's quarterly journal, The Earth Scientist

 , full of classroom activities on different topics in Earth and space science, as well as books

 on science education!